 Exoskeletons: The US military has tested an exoskeleton that can be attached to the legs of super soldiers and increase their productivity up to 27 times.

-Synthetic blood: Il Respirocyte it is a special "red blood cell" that could help super soldiers not run out of breath underwater for hours.
+Synthetic blood: Il Respirocyte is a special "red blood cell" that could help super soldiers not be out of breath underwater for hours.

 Pain immunity: the initiative for years Persistence in Combat of DARPA aims to allow soldiers, among other things, to suppress pain for 30 days.